Juvenile offender: limitations of liberty before sentencing

 16 to 18 years

-The judge who decides to limit the minor's freedom duty inform him of his rights during the proceedings.
+The judge who decides to restrict the minor's liberty must inform the minor of his or her rights during the proceedings.

 In such cases, the minor may appoint an adult to accompany him or her and receive this information.
 It's about the appropriate adult.
 If he does not choose one, the magistrate may appoint one.

-From the age of 16, a minor may be subject to a series of obligations and/or prohibitions.
+From the age of 16, a minor may be subjected to a series of obligations and/or prohibitions.
 We're talking about judicial review.

 The objectives of this measure are to:

-• Establish a binding follow-up for the minor
+• Set up a binding monitoring for the minor

-• Verify its presence in a geographical area
+• Check your presence in a geographical area

 Judicial control is put in place when the minor faces prison.

-This set of obligations and/or prohibitions is set by a specialized judge (the children's judge, investigating judge, liberty and detention judge) or by the children's court.
+This set of obligations and/or prohibitions is set by a specialized judge (Judge for Children, Investigative Judge, Judge for Liberties and Detention) or by the children's court.

 The procedure is the same as for a major.

-In addition to the minor concerned and his lawyer, the adults responsible for him or chosen to accompany him or her are also summoned by the judge.
+In addition to the minor concerned and his or her lawyer, adults responsible for him or chosen to accompany him are also called in by the judge.
 They must be associated with the procedure.

 The judge may impose certain obligations and/or prohibitions on the minor.
 In particular: